rtCamp/rtbiz-helpdesk/docs/user/staff_and_roles/README.md

 All WordPress users have a read-only access to Helpdesk.
 This means they can only see the Web UI of the ticket.

-### Helpdesk Roles
-The roles and access level for Helpdesk are similar to WordPress user roles.

-1. Admin - somebody who has access to all the settings and has read and write backend access to all the tickets.

-2. Editor - somebody who has read and write backend access to all the tickets including the posts of other users.

-3. Author - somebody who can only manage tickets assigned to himself/herself.

-4. No Role - no access to ticket backend but has read-only acces the web interface of the ticket.

-5. Group Access - Somebody who gets same access as his/her department has.